 4.21.2 General Responsibility

-4.21.2.1 Shall be responsible to the Deputy Director of Lifesaving and Education through the Manager Support Operations on matters relating to the development, operation, technical specifications of surf lifesaving RWC operations and the instruction and qualifications of operators of surf lifesaving RWC’s.
+4.21.2.1 Shall be responsible to the Manager Support Operations on matters relating to the development, operation, technical specifications of surf lifesaving RWC operations and the instruction and qualifications of operators of surf lifesaving RWC’s.

 4.21.2.2 Shall where sponsorship, marketing, funding and SLSA policy are involved, consult with the Director of Administration/Chief Executive Officer or their nominee.